uolficina/rag_pdf_chat/README.md

 # Terminal PDF RAG

 Python CLI that reads a local PDF, splits it into chunks, indexes with FAISS, re-ranks with a CrossEncoder, and answers via Mistral chat.
 It runs in a loop: pick a PDF, ask questions, generate a quick semantic index, read specific pages, or switch files without restarting.
+FAISS indexes are cached by file hash inside `index/`, so you can reopen previously processed PDFs without recomputing embeddings.

 ## Requirements
 - Python 3.10+